anebz/finance/book-financial-freedom-sabatier.md

 The key to fast-tracking financial freedom is to speed up compounding by making and investing as much money as early and frequently as you can.

-The earnings (or losses) of the stock market can vary wildly from month to month and from year to year, but over the long term, many economists have found that the real dollar returns (meaning returns adjusted to account for inflation and stock dividends) of the U.S. stock market average between 7 and 9 percent per year.

-Advisable to put the money in a total stock market index fund, which tracks the performance of the entire stock market and is therefore most likely to generate the average 7 percent return over time.

 Money is inherently infinite, it's a human invention.
 But time is inherently limited.

 ## Chapter 3.
 What is your number?

 Two key concepts:

-* asset allocation: the percentage of stocks vs. bonds, which determines the level of risk/reward in your portfolio
+* asset allocation: the percentage of stocks vs. bonds, the level of risk/reward in your portfolio
-* withdrawal rate: the amount of money one withdraws from an investment portfolio each month to live on.
+* withdrawal rate: the amount of money one withdraws from an investment portfolio each month to live on

 **Investing is a long-term game, it takes years for compounding to pay off.** How much money you need ultimately depends on the type of lyfestyle you want to live.